nytimes/kyt/CONTRIBUTING.md

-If you would like your prerelease to have the `next` dist tag, rather than `latest`, such as when creating a release candidate or testing a development version, you can use the provided `publish:next` script.o
+If you would like your prerelease to have the `next` dist tag, rather than `latest`, such as when creating a release candidate or testing a development version, you can use the provided `publish:next` script.

 ```sh
 $ GH_TOKEN=$GITHUB_TOKEN npm run publish:next